lgeurts/lgeurts.github.io/_posts/2019-03-19-dual-booting-windows-and-linux.md

 You should also print a copy of your BitLocker recovery key as it may be needed during this process.
 This is not your BitLocker PIN or password, but a separate numeric key.
 You can print your recovery key from Control Panel: System and Security: BitLocker Drive Encryption.

 Please note that ***the recovery key changes every time you disable and re-enable BitLocker Device Encryption***.
 Be sure you always have several copies of the most recent recovery key, or you may loose access to your encrypted data!
 I'd recommend creating a script that automatically backups your key to a secure place on the cloud.
 A good example is [this code](https://blog.ahasayen.com/how-to-backup-bitlocker-keys/) from Ammar Hasayen.

-[Download and prepare a Windows 10 Installation Media](https://www.microsoft.com/en-us/software-download/windows10) (e.g. a 16 GiB+ USB stick) for recovery purposes beforehand.
+[Download and prepare Windows 10 Installation Media](https://www.microsoft.com/en-us/software-download/windows10) (e.g. a 16 GiB+ USB stick) for recovery purposes beforehand.
 Note that you’ll also need a separate Linux installation media.

 Lastly, you should double-check that you have the latest firmware updates installed — especially your Trusted Platform Module (TPM) firmware.
 Vendors might not auto-update the TPM using their regular driver and firmware update utilities.